Spenzo

-Demauris Johnson. (born June 11, 1995), better known by his stage name Spenzo, is an American rapper from Chicago.
+Demauris Merchant Johnson (born June 11, 1995), better known by his stage name Spenzo, is an American rapper from Chicago.
 Spenzo is best known from his single "Wife 'Er" and from his collaborations with artists such as Young Thug, G Herbo and King Louie.

 Career

 In 2013, Spenzo released his breakthrough single "Wife 'Er", which was a freestyle recorded over an instrumental produced by Chicago producer Young Chop.
 Later in the year, he signed a record deal with Atlantic Records and released singles such as "Heaven Can Wait", calling for an end to the gang violence in Chicago.

-In 2014 Drake preformed Spenzo's single "Wife 'Er" at the Chicago stop of his Drake Vs. Lil Wayne tour, he also released "I'm So Sorry" in collaboration with Young Thug.
+In 2014 Drake performed Spenzo's single "Wife 'Er" at the Chicago stop of his Drake Vs. Lil Wayne tour, he also released "I'm So Sorry" in collaboration with Young Thug.
 Later in the year, Hip Hop artists Meek Mill and Maine Man released an alternative version of Spenzo's Young Thug collaboration, "I'm So Sorry".

 In 2015, alongside Chicago artist King Louie, Spenzo released their single "Effortlessly". and a collaboration with Tree titled "Doin Lines".